Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like edubase_post_user_login or edubase_delete_user_assume.
-The description does not mention prerequisites, context, or when not to use it.
+No guidance on when to use this tool versus alternatives like edubase_post_user_login or when to end the assumption (edubase_delete_user_assume).
+Prerequisites and consequences are not mentioned.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.